-I maintain an interest in spatial conservation planning, and recently I have been involved in some consultancy work with Dr Wilson looking at how to prioritise restoration activities at the Irvine Ranch Natural Landmark in Southern California.
+Marissa maintained an interest in spatial conservation planning, and has been involved in consultancy work with Dr Wilson looking at how to prioritise restoration activities at the Irvine Ranch Natural Landmark in Southern California.

 Speirs-bridge, A., F. Fidler, M. F. McBride, L. Flander, G. Cumming, and M. Burgman. in press.
 Reducing overconfidence in the interval judgments of experts.
 Risk Analysis.